-Students are encouraged to apply during the freshman or sophomore year to allow adequate time for scheduling required courses, but applications are also accepted from upperclass students and alumni.
-Admission is based on academic standing and evidence of interest in teaching, personal interview, and the successful completion of the Introductory Practicum.
+Students are encouraged to apply during the freshman or sophomore year to allow adequate time for scheduling required courses, but applications are also accepted from third and fourth year students and alumni.
+Admission is based on academic standing, evidence of interest in teaching, personal interview, and the successful completion of the Introductory Practicum.

 General Education Requirements.
-The New Jersey Department of Education requires that students preparing to teach take courses in a variety of academic disciplines within the liberal arts curriculum.
+The New Jersey Department of Education requires that students preparing to teach complete courses in a variety of academic disciplines within the liberal arts and sciences curriculum.
 A course is required in each of the following areas: fine arts, humanities, mathematics, science, social science, and technology.
 Courses taken to fulfill the University distribution requirements will cover all of these areas except for fine arts.

 Teaching Area Requirements.
 Teaching area requirements normally correspond to departmental concentration requirements.
-Eight courses in, or related to, the teaching field are required.
+A minimum of eight courses related to the area of certification are required.
 With careful choice of elective courses it is possible to be certified in one field while concentrating in another.

 Professional Education Requirements.
 In addition to the general education and teaching area requirements, the professional education sequence includes the following:

 Introductory Practicum.
 Participation in three one-hour seminar sessions and a six-hour observation in a school.
 Three brief written assignments and selected readings are also required.
 The Introductory Practicum is designed as an independent study to accommodate student schedules.

-Educational Psychology (PSY 307) or an approved alternate, usually completed during the year prior to practice teaching.
+Educational Psychology (PSY 307) or an approved alternate course, usually completed during the year prior to practice teaching.

 Seminar on Student Learning and Methods for Teaching (TPP 301).
 TPP 301 is usually completed the semester prior to practice teaching.